Temps and termites are on the rise. Schedule your free inspection today.

 Male and female mosquitoes differ in appearance and behavior, and females are the primary concern for humans due to their blood-feeding habits.

-• Males live only about a week, just long enough to mate.
-Depending on environmental conditions, females can live several weeks to months.
+• Lifespan: Males live only about a week, just long enough to mate.
+Depending on environmental conditions, females can live for several weeks to months.

 Our experts use mosquito identification techniques to distinguish between common species like Aedes, Culex, and Anopheles.
 The different breeds of mosquitoes vary by region, but several types are common in the U.S., each with distinct traits and risks.